 A lot of times, HR is only ever brought into business expansion discussions late in the process.
 This creates a time crunch that further exacerbates the talent crunch faced by organizations worldwide today.
 This results in shoddy recruitment, which can derail even the most well-laid expansion plans.
 Even the most path-breaking business plan is only as good as the people who execute it.
 So, make HR an equal stakeholder in your expansion efforts, so they can support you with the right kind of people-both quantitatively and qualitatively.

 A growing business will need to change tracks often as it creates new products, enters new markets or further penetrates its market.
 In such a business, projects might alter their focus several times to respond to altered market realities.
 For employees, this would mean a frequent change in work objectives.
 Such fluidity needs to be reflected in an employee’s performance review as well.
 The conventional annual review system is highly rigid and hence not suitable for an expanding business.
 Instead, HR needs to create a multiyear performance review where employees are briefed on their changing targets and given quicker feedback on them.
 This would ensure people know exactly what they are responsible for, even if those responsibilities change multiple times.

 Leveraging HR Technology

 HR technology can be extremely useful to a growing business.
-Predictive tools can be used to accurately gauge varied talent management needs such as-how many new hires will the business need as it expands?
+Predictive tools can be used to accurately gauge various talent management needs, such as: how to protect your company against hiring the wrong people with background checks?
+How many new hires will the business need as it expands?
 Which recruitment medium has a higher probability of tapping into quality talent?
 What would be the hiring costs?
-Will upskilling/re-skilling existing employees prove cheaper?
-Having answers to such questions can help expanding businesses make better informed decisions which will directly influence the success of such endeavors.
+Will upskilling or re-skilling existing employees prove cheaper?
+Having answers to such questions can help expanding businesses make better-informed decisions that will directly influence the success of such endeavors.